johans-work/niyanodes/README.md

 niya = each node is an instance of a type in a tree

 - structure
-  - instance tree: user nodes that starts empty
+  - instance tree: empty user nodes
   - type tree: range of types available
   - system tree: the implementation of niya itself
 - functions